bhamrick/precision_system/README.md

 direct cue bid denies a stopper ("fast denies"), while the relay and then cue bidding shows a stopper ("slow shows").

-Over a balancing overcall, responer has already passed presumably denying game interest, and so Lebensohl does not apply.
+Over a balancing overcall, responder has already passed, presumably denying game interest, so Lebensohl does not apply.

 Example situation: 1NT-(2♥️)-?
 * 2♠️ Natural and nonforcing